- Fondation Ostad Elahi TV

 - Enseignement supérieur

 The Ostad Elahi Foundation: Ethics and Human Solidarity is a public interest foundation established by decree of the Prime Minister and Minister of the Interior on January 27th, 2000.
 The Foundation also holds special consultative status to the United Nations Economic and Social Council.
-The Council of Europe and the University of Paris 1 Panthéon-Sorbonne are statutory members of its Board of Directors, and Dr. Bahram Elahi, professor emeritus of pediatric surgery, is its founder and president.
+The Council of Europe and the University of Paris 1 Panthéon-Sorbonne are statutory members of its Board of Directors.
+Its founder, first president for 20 years and now honorary president, is Mr. Bahram Elahi, professor emeritus of childhood surgery.
+Its chairman is Mr. Ebby Elahi.

 Inspired by Ostad Elahi’s (1895-1974) conception of ethics, the Foundation seeks to bring human beings together by drawing upon that which lies at the root of all solidarity: the ethical impulse that exists within each of us.
 From the Foundation’s perspective, the key to such rapprochement is found in a personal practice of ethics coupled with a better understanding of what constitutes our humanity, especially the universal principles that govern our spiritual dimension.